Premier League: How the European places will be decided on the final day

 5. Leicester P37 GD+20 Pts 66: Tottenham Hotspur (H).

-As you can see Chelsea just need to beat Aston Villa away from home to secure third place, or simply better the results of one of Liverpool or Leicester City to guarantee a top four spot.
+Chelsea need to beat Aston Villa at Villa Park to secure third place, or simply better the results of one of Liverpool or Leicester City to guarantee a top-four spot.

-Liverpool are level on points with Leicester but have a four goal head start, so if Jurgen Klopp’s side were to win, the Foxes would have to better the Reds’ winning margin by four goals or more to have any chance.
+Liverpool are level on points with Leicester but have a four-goal head start.
+So, if Jurgen Klopp’s side win, the Foxes would have to better the Reds’ winning margin by four goals or more to have any chance.

 As that scenario is highly unlikely, any Liverpool win should see them qualify for the Champions League once again.